The matrix taxonomy of finitely complete categories: Triviality and functionality

 Of course, such a map exists if and only if $y_i$ never depends on the choice of the interpretation.
 Let us say that such a matrix $M$ is \emph{functional} in~$X$.
 Keeping the same terminology in the general case, we obtain:

-\begin{theorem} Given integers $n,k>0$ and $m\geqslant 0$, a matrix $M\in\M(n,m,k)$ and an object $X$ in a category $\mathbb{C}$ having finite products and finite colimits, as well as universal epi-factorizations, the following conditions are equivalent: \begin{enumerate} \item Every internal $n$-ary relation on any object in $\mathbb{C}^\mathsf{op}$ is $M$-closed over~$X$.
+\begin{theorem} Given integers $n,k>0$ and $m\geqslant 0$, a matrix $M\in\M(n,m,k)$ and an object $X$ in a category $\mathbb{C}$ having finite products and finite colimits, as well as universal epi-factorisations, the following conditions are equivalent: \begin{enumerate}[label=(\arabic*)] \item Every internal $n$-ary relation on any object in $\mathbb{C}^\mathsf{op}$ is $M$-closed over~$X$.

 \item Every internal $n$-ary relation in $\mathbb{C}^\mathsf{op}$ is strictly $M$-closed over~$X$.